XChen1998/Work/README.md

 **Feb 21 2022: Now everything of the course CS61B@UCB has been well-organised.
 Hundreds of commitments disappear as the workspace has been moved and old repositories have been merged.
 This is a brand-new start, just move on and keep the faith.** This reporsitory is created to hold the codes and materials related to job-hunting.

 Copyright Statement: This repository includes many materials from other institutions or universities.
 Please note this is for personal use only, any kind of re-distribution for business purpose is strictly prohibited.
 However, most of the materials are not just copy-paste works, many efforts have been made to improve the quality of these notes and codes.
-If any bug or error is identified, please contact the author, Xinghe C, Department of Computer Science, Columbia University. (xinghe.c at columbia.edu)
+If any bug or error is identified, please contact the author, Ziggy (Ruofan) C, Department of Computer Science, Columbia University. (xinghe.c at columbia.edu)